By MusicDistribute

 Why Distributors Exist (And Why You Need One)

-Apple could let artists upload directly, but they choose not to.
-Instead, they work with approved distributors who:
+Instead, they work with distributors who:

 • Make sure your files don’t break Apple’s systems